syn990/SYN-OS/README.md

-# SYN-OS: A Customizable Arch Linux-based Operating System
+# SYN-OS:

-# SYN-OS
+# A Customizable Arch Linux-based Operating System

 SYN-OS is a lightweight Linux distribution based on Arch Linux, designed to offer a minimalistic and efficient desktop experience using Tint2 and Openbox.
 It aims to provide a modern computing environment on older hardware, allowing the usage of modern packages while keeping resource usage to a minimum.
 With SYN-OS, you can breathe new life into your aging machines, such as old MacBooks, while also taking advantage of the performance and control it offers on modern hardware.